 Relax your muscles

 Our bodies tense up in a natural response to pain.
-To avoid damaging your pelvic floor, slowing down or stalling your labor, getting exhausted, potentially increasing your risk of medical intervention, it is important that you relax your muscles.
+To achieve a successful natural birth, to avoid damaging your pelvic floor, slowing down or stalling your labor, getting exhausted, potentially increasing your risk of medical intervention, it is important that you relax your muscles.

 Listen to your body